marijnh/Eloquent-JavaScript/18_http.md

 {{index "Host header", domain}}

-For the most part, a client or server decides which ((header))s to include in a ((request)) or ((response)), though a few headers are required.
-For example, the `Host` header, which specifies the hostname, should be included in a request because a ((server)) might be serving multiple hostnames on a single ((IP address)), and without that header, the server won't know which host the client is trying to talk to.
+For most ((header))s, the client and server are free to decide whether to include them in a ((request)) or ((response)) or not.
+But a few are required.
+For example, the `Host` header, which specifies the hostname, should be included in a request because a ((server)) might be serving multiple hostnames on a single ((IP address)), and without that header, the server won't know which hostname the client is trying to talk to.

 {{index "GET method", "DELETE method", "PUT method", "POST method", "body (HTTP)"}}

-After the headers, both requests and responses may include a blank line followed by the body, which contains the data being sent. `GET` and `DELETE` requests don't send along any data, but `PUT` and `POST` requests do.
+After the headers, both requests and responses may include a blank line followed by a body, which contains the data being sent. `GET` and `DELETE` requests don't send along any data, but `PUT` and `POST` requests do.
 Similarly, some response types, such as error responses, do not require a body.